One-Way Reversible and Quantum Finite Automata with Advice: Power of Reversible Computation with Advice

 \section{Power of Reversible Computation with Advice}

-As a special case of quantum computation, we turn our attention to error-free quantum computation and we wish to discuss characteristic behaviors of such computation, particularly assisted by useful deterministic advice.
-Since error-free quantum computation has been known to coincide with ``reversible'' computation, we are focused on a model of {\em one-way (deterministic) reversible finite automaton} (or 1rfa, in short).
-In this paper, a 1rfa is introduced as a 1dfa $M=(Q,\Sigma,\delta,q_0,Q_{acc},Q_{rej})$ that satisfies a particular condition, called a ``reversibility condition''; namely, for every inner state $q\in Q$ and every symbol $\sigma\in\check{\Sigma}$, there exists at most one inner state $q'\in Q$ that makes a transition $\delta(q',\sigma)=q$.
-We use the notation $\onerfa$ for the family of all languages recognized by 1rfa's.
-Analogous to $\reg/n$, the advised language family $\onerfa/n$ is composed of all languages $L$ over appropriate alphabets $\Sigma$ such that there exist a 1rfa $M$ and an advice function $h$ satisfying (i) $|h(n)|=n$ for any length $n\in\nat$ and (ii) $M(\track{x}{h(|x|)}) = L(x)$ for every string $x\in\Sigma^*$. {}From the obvious relation $\onerfa\subseteq\oneqfa$ follows the containment $\onerfa/n\subseteq\oneqfa/n$.
+As a special case of quantum computation, we turn our attention to {\em error-free} quantum computation and we wish to discuss characteristic behaviors of such computation, particularly assisted by resourceful deterministic advice.
+Since such error-free quantum computation has been known to coincide with ``reversible'' computation, we are focused on a model of {\em one-way (deterministic) reversible finite automaton}\footnote{This machine model is different from those defined in \cite{Ang82,Pin92}.
+See \cite{AF98} for more details.} (or 1rfa, in short), which was discussed in \cite{AF98}.
+In this paper, a 1rfa is introduced as a 1dfa $M=(Q,\Sigma,\delta,q_0,Q_{acc},Q_{rej})$ whose transition function $\delta:Q\times\check{\Sigma}\to Q$ satisfies a special condition, called a {\em reversibility condition}; namely, for every inner state $q\in Q$ and every symbol $\sigma\in\check{\Sigma}$, there exists at most one inner state $q'\in Q$ that makes a transition $\delta(q',\sigma)=q$.
+In a similar way as 1qfa's, as soon as $M$ enters any halting state, it instantly stops operating and accepts (resp., rejects) a given input instance if any accepting state (resp., rejecting state) is reached.
+Moreover, we demand that, for every input $x$, before or on reading the right endmarker $\dollar$, $M$ must halt (because, otherwise, we cannot determine whether $M$ accepts or rejects $x$).
+We use the notation $\onerfa$ for the family of all languages recognized by those 1rfa's.
+Analogous to $\reg/n$, the advised language family $\onerfa/n$ is composed of all languages $L$ over appropriate alphabets $\Sigma$ for which there exist a 1rfa $M$ and a length-preserving advice function $h$ satisfying $M(\track{x}{h(|x|)}) = L(x)$ for every string $x\in\Sigma^*$. {}From the obvious relation $\onerfa\subseteq\oneqfa$ follows the containment $\onerfa/n\subseteq\oneqfa/n$.